-What could be the reason for dizziness, pain, and stiffness in my hip and neck?
+What causes dizziness, pain, and stiffness in the hip and neck?

 Patient's Query